j-p-courneya/R-Bioinformatics/_episodes/01-introduction.md

 {: .language-r}

 You may have guessed, you need to tell the `setwd()` command what directory you want to set as your working directory.
 To do so, inside of the parentheses, open a set of quotes.
-Inside the quotes enter a `/` which is the root directory for Linux.
-Next, use the <KBD>Tab</KBD> key, to take advantage of RStudio's Tab-autocompletion method, to select `home`, `dcuser`, and `dc_genomics_r` directory.
+Inside the quotes enter a `~/` which is the home directory for Linux, Mac and Windows.
+Next, use the <KBD>Tab</KBD> key, to take advantage of RStudio's Tab-autocompletion method, to select `Documents` or `Desktop` depending on what you designated, and the new folder `R_data` you just created.
 The path in your script should look like this:

 ~~~
 # This sets the working directory
-setwd("/home/dcuser/dc_genomics_r")
+setwd("~/Documents/R_data")
 ~~~
 {: .language-r}